MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 If it doesn't have this setting and have any template in the name kot_add_print_template, kot_modify_print_template, kot_cancel_print_template, then specified template will be used.
 The data available for template will have the token item detail under the attribute name item and have additional attribute named item_state which have value Added, Modified, Cancelled

+browser_print
+If it needs printing from browser using the printer installed withing the PC or browsing device, then make this setting to any of true.
+The template for printing is developed used laravel blade template, which can be managed from `/print2` url.

 ping_frequency
 Normally by default, ping action (updating data from server) occurs on each 15 seconds, that is 4 pings per minute.